San, Lee - Fireman who died this day - RFA Wave Sovereign 1961.

 December 2008 Involved with HMS Cumberland in the arrest of suspected 8 Somali pirates and after their arrest conveyed them to Police in Mombassa to be tried by the Kenyan courts.

-12 June 2009 Captain (E) E M Quigley RFA appointed as Chief Engineer Officer
+12 June 2009 Captain (E) Edward M Quigley RFA appointed as Chief Engineer Officer

 26 November 2009 berthed at Portland